fall foliage surrounding indian creek with green pine trees

 Highlights: The twisting, turning drive through the Feather River Canyon in South Central Plumas County is bound to take your breath away.

 The Feather River Scenic Byway (Highway 70) from Oroville to Quincy is a breathtaking 75-mile drive featuring steep, rugged walls, river, unique railroad and hydropower engineering feats, and fall colors at every turn.
-Some of the colors will not be as showy this year because of the Dixie Fire.
+Colors will be present, but you can still see the effects of the Dixie Fire.

 Masses of golden oak flanked by blazing dogwood, Big Leaf maple, redbud, and occasional aspen bring color to the mountainsides, ranging from chartreuse to flaxen yellow, all intermixed with evergreens.
 Foliage generally turns later in the canyon due to lower elevations.